 Urinary Disorders NCLEX Practice Quiz #2 | 50 Questions

-A clear understanding of the anatomy, physiology, and diagnostic tests of the renal system will help the nurse in problem-solving about renal function in the clinical setting.
-It will also assist the nurse in teaching the client about the purpose of tests or procedures and in physically and emotionally preparing the client for assessment.
+A clear understanding of the renal system’s anatomy, physiology, and diagnostic tests will help the nurse in problem-solving about renal function in the clinical setting.
+It will also assist the nurse in teaching the client about the purpose of tests or procedures and physically and emotionally preparing the client for assessment.
 Below is a 50-item examination that can help you in your NCLEX exam.
-Questions here include topics like renal failure, dialysis and more.
+Questions here include topics like renal failure, dialysis, and more.

 0 of 50 Questions completed